Database Design Fundamentals: Understanding Normalization (1NF, 2NF, 3NF)

 State

-, you’ll have to update multiple rows if the city name changes.
+If you store State every time with City, you’ll have to update multiple rows if the city name changes.
 Instead, normalization suggests having a Cities table where each city links to its state — no duplication, less headache.

 Conclusion & Next Steps